-Family Promise of Genesee County has a dedicated staff of 5 employees, a Network Director, Director of Development, 2 Case Managers and a van driver.
+Family Promise of Genesee County has a dedicated staff of 5 employees, an Executive Director, Director of Development, 2 Case Managers, a Family Advocate and a van driver.
 Together our team supports both active and graduate families, as we work to fulfill our mission of ending homelessness one family at a time.

 Director of Development

 Helping those in need is a life long passion for Nicole Hoste-Breslin.
 For more than ten years, Nicole has been a volunteer member of the Junior League of Flint, where she first learned of Family Promise.
 Passionate about her community, Nicole has a track record of helping non-profit organizations grow – whether it’s raising money, hosting events or recruiting volunteers!
 We are excited to have her aboard to help us grow our serving capacity through grants, events, and church network.
 Nicole is equally excited to be here; when asked to describe her decision to move here, she stated, “Family Promise started with a few people who had a vision and a mission to help families.
 I am excited to add my experience in fundraising and creating awareness in our community to the passionate Family Promise team and dedicated board of directors.”

 Graduate Family Case Manager